 “If you knew who walked beside you at all times, on the path that you have chosen, you could never experience fear or doubt again.”

 A wonderful and powerful way to strengthen the trust you have in yourself is to become a friend to yourself.
 To love yourself for who you are.
 And to forgive yourself for who you are not.

-You really don’t.
-And you know why?
+You know why?

-10. Don’t pay too much attention to what others are saying
+10. Don’t pay too much attention to what others are saying.

 When I first started thinking about my book, I had so many people who came to me and asked: